Saek language

 Saek (Sek; ภาษาแสก) is a Tai language spoken in at least ten villages in Khammouane Province, Laos, and at least four villages in Nakhon Phanom Province in northeastern Thailand, just across the Mekong River.
 It is spoken by the Saek people.

+Grammar

+A grammar of Saek (as spoken in Laos) was written by Weijian Meng in 2023.

 Phonology

 The Saek tones are (Hudak & Gedney 2010):